-Richard Del Monte, CWC, CFP®
+Richard Del Monte, JD, CFP®

-Richard has been offering innovative solutions to enhance a clients’ financial wellness for over 35 years.
+Richard has been offering innovative solutions to enhance clients’ financial wellness for over 35 years.
 His passion lies in acting as a guide to navigating clients through challenging life transitions to make all of their goals become a reality, even if they aren’t directly related to money.
 Shocking, right?
 Well, not really.
 Whether working with individuals, families, or closely-held business owners, there is so much more going on in their world than finances–clients are people too!

-Richard holds an MBA in Financial Planning from Golden Gate University in San Francisco and a B.S. in Business Administration from California State University, Chico.
+Richard holds an MBA in financial planning from Golden Gate University in San Francisco and a B.S. in business administration from California State University, Chico.
 He’s been a faculty member at the Institute for Preparing Heirs, a student of Bowen Family Systems, and a founding member of the Council for Shared Leadership, LLC, which established standards of excellence for values-based advisors and the families they serve.